2015 Holly Springs–Ashland tornado: Tate and Marshall Counties

-The tornado brushed the southeastern edge of Holly Springs, leveling multiple homes and flipping many vehicles at EF2-EF3 intensity, killing a 7-year-old boy along Highway 7 and injuring several others, an 80-year-old elderly woman was also killed when her mobile home was heavily damaged.
-Holly Springs Motorsports suffered catastrophic damage.
-An RV was flipped onto one of the track's bathrooms, sections of grandstands and a trailer were wrapped around a tree, and the track managers' home was destroyed.
-The tornado eventually left Marshall County, resulting in $6 million in damages and two fatalities, as well as thirty injuries.
+The tornado tore through the southeastern edge of Holly Springs, leveling multiple homes and flipping many vehicles at EF2-EF3 intensity, killing a 7-year-old boy along Highway 7 and injuring several others, an 80-year-old elderly woman was also killed when her mobile home was heavily damaged.
+Holly Springs Motorsports suffered major destruction, the track managers' home was destroyed, sections of grandstands and a trailer were wrapped around a tree and an RV was flipped onto one of the track's bathrooms.
+The tornado inflicted in $6 million in damage and two fatalities in Marshall County, alongside 30 injuries.

 Benton and Tippah Counties

 Low-end EF4 damage to a large house near Hamilton, Mississippi.

-The tornado entered Benton County and initially stayed in rural, forested area.
-The tornado passed northeast of Ashland, rapidly intensifying to high-end EF3 strength with wind speeds up to 165 mph.
+The tornado entered Benton County, traversing northeast of Ashland.
+The tornado rapidly intensified to high-end EF3 strength with wind speeds up to 165 mph.
 A home along Lamar Road was leveled, injuring one person inside.
-Multiple trees were snapped and uprooted, another house along the road lost large sections of their roof and a car was left mangled.
-The tornado continued at the same intensity as it crossed Country Church Road, a wooden framed home was completely swept away, killing two people in this location and leaving one missing and another injured.
+Multiple trees were snapped and uprooted, another home along the road were largely unroofed and a car was left mangled.
+The tornado sustained intensity, destroying and sweeping a wooden framed home crossing Country Church Road, killing two people in this location and leaving one missing and another injured.
 Three days after the tornado, the body of the missing person was found.
 The tornado crossed Highway 5, weakening to low-end EF2 intensity.
 A metal building sustained significant damage and a metal roof for a church was ripped off.
-The tornado crossed Hunt Road north of the rural community of Black Jack.
-A one-story home had large portions of their roof ripped away and another home along the road sustained major damage to their exterior walls.
-After crossing a small body of water, the tornado reached its peak intensity near the small community of Hamilton.
-A large, well built home was swept away at low-end EF4 intensity, with estimated wind speeds up to 170 mph.
-Multiple softwood trees nearby were shredded and debarked.
-The tornado left Benton County, resulting in six fatalities and one injury and a $1.96 million loss.
-The tornado weakened down to EF3 intensity as it entered Tippah County, damaging multiple homes and mobile homes, killing a 61-year-old woman.
+The tornado crossed Hunt Road north of the rural community of Black Jack, mostly unroofing a one-story home and another home along the road sustained major damage to their exterior walls.
+The tornado reached its peak intensity near the small community of Hamilton.
+A large, well built home was swept away at low-end EF4 intensity, with estimated wind speeds up to 170 mph and multiple softwood trees nearby were shredded and debarked.
+The tornado exited Benton County, resulting in six fatalities and one injury and a $1.96 million loss.
+The tornado weakened to EF3 intensity entering Tippah County, damaging multiple homes and mobile homes, killing a 61-year-old woman.
 Near the Mississippi and Tennessee border, a metal building collapsed along Highway 15.